 We kept in touch with Roy over time.
 When we at Moedhart decided to start our own gallery it seemed logical to ask the man, who inspired us, to design our logo.

-Ben Davidson (1976) is a Haida artist who uses his traditional knowledge of Haida design to create innovative and unique contemporary pieces which are sought after by discerning collectors around the world.
-Although he specializes in wood sculptures and jewelry, Ben also creates two-dimensional designs and has recently become interested in exploring new techniques.
+Ben Davidson (1976 – 2020) was a Haida artist who used his traditional knowledge of Haida design to create innovative and unique contemporary pieces which are sought after by discerning collectors around the world.
+Although he specialized in wood sculptures and jewelry, Ben also created two-dimensional designs and was interested in exploring new techniques.

-For us, Ben is a heartwarming family person.
-Although he is always busy (with his artwork or riding his bike), he always makes time for others.
-He can regularly be found at charity initiatives and he designed an art piece for a local hospital.
-Besides all this he still manages to run his business well.
-We can really depend on him.
+For us, Moedhart, Ben was a heartwarming family person (son; brother; husband; father of four ) and friend.
+Although he was constantly busy (with his artwork or riding his bike), he always made time for others.
+He could regularly be found at charity initiatives and he designed an art piece for a local hospital.
+Besides all this he still managed to run his business well.
+We could really depend on him.